dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 First of all, a DOTS agent belongs to an entity, and that entity has an identity which can be authenticated.
-DOTS agents communicate with each other over a mutually authenticated signal channel.
+DOTS agents communicate with each other over a mutually authenticated signal channel and bulk data channel.
 However, before they can do so, a service relationship needs to be established between them.
 The details and means by which this is done is outside the scope of DOTS, however an example would be for an enterprise A (DOTS client) to sign up for DDoS service from provider B (DOTS server).
 This would establish a (service) relationship between the two that enables enterprise A's DOTS client to establish a signal channel with provider B's DOTS server.
 A and B will authenticate each other, and B can verify that A is authorized for its service.
 A and B may each have one or more DOTS relays in front of their DOTS client and DOTS server.
 Considerations of end-to-end signaling and agent authentication with relays in the signaling path are discussed below.

 From an operational and design point of view, DOTS assumes that the above relationship is established prior to a request for DDoS attack mitigation.
 In particular, it is assumed that bi-directional communication is possible at this time between the DOTS client and DOTS server.
-Furthermore, it as assumed that additional service provisioning and information exchange can be performed by use of the data channel, if so desired.
+Furthermore, it as assumed that additional service provisioning, configuration and information exchange can be performed by use of the data channel, if operationally required, as in the case where vendor-specific extensions are in use.
 It is not until this point that the mitigation service is available for use.

 Once the mutually authenticated signal channel has been established, it will